OSU football: Former OSU linebacker Philip Redwine-Bryant selected to represent the Big 12 for the NCAA Student-Athlete Leadership Forum

 Former Oklahoma State linebacker Philip Redwine-Bryant was selected by the Big 12 Conference to be one of two student-athletes to represent the conference at the 2020 NCAA Student-Athlete Leadership Forum.

-Each conference selects two student-athletes to attend the Student-Athlete Leadership Forum, which was established in 1997.
+Each conference selects two student-athletes to attend the forum, which was established in 1997.
 It was created to provide personal and professional development for student-athletes, coaches and administrators.

-Redwine-Bryant appeared in 12 games for the Cowboys during the 2019 season that ended with an 8-5 record.
-He tallied 17 tackles and an interception that nearly went for a touchdown.
+Redwine-Bryant appeared in 12 games for the Cowboys during the 2019 season.
+He tallied 17 tackles and an interception.

 He was also the vice president for Oklahoma State’s Student-Athlete Advisory Committee.
 Redwine-Bryant was OSU’s Big 12 Champions for Life team representative and voted as a team captain for the 2018 and 2019 seasons.
-He will also be joining the OSU track and field team this in the spring.
+He will also be on the OSU track and field team this spring.